rbolkey/clj-coffee-script/README.md

     ;; *default-coffee-options* symbol to a different value.
     (with-binding [*default-compile-options* {:bare true}]
         (cs/compile-coffee "square = (x) -> x * x"))

+## Installing

+clj-coffee-script is available via [clojars](http://clojars.org/clj-coffee-script).
+If you are using [Leiningen](https://github.com/technomancy/leiningen), you can add the package to your project by including the following dependency in your project.clj file:

+     [clj-coffee-script "1.0,0"]

 ## License